ethereum/EIPs/EIPS/eip-proxy_storage_slots.md

 >
 > Because the function selectors use a fixed amount of bytes, there will always be the possibility of a clash.
 This isn’t an issue for day to day development, given that the Solidity compiler will detect a selector clash within a contract, but this becomes exploitable when selectors are used for cross-contract interaction.
 Clashes can be abused to create a seemingly well-behaved contract that’s actually concealing a backdoor.

 The fact that proxy public functions are potentially exploitable makes it necessary to standardise the logic contract address in a different way.
-This approach is also used as part of [EIP1822](https://eips.ethereum.org/EIPS/eip-1822), which could become a specialization of this EIP.
+This approach is also used as part of [Universal Upgradeable Proxy Standard (EIP1822)](https://eips.ethereum.org/EIPS/eip-1822), which could become a specialization of this EIP.

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
 This EIP is compatible with existing proxies deployed that rely on this pattern using these specific storage slots.
-Exactly 110 proxies that use this same slot were found on mainnet by January 2019 (thanks @kolinko!).
+Exactly 110 proxies that use this same slot were found on mainnet by January 2019 (thanks [@kolinko](https://github.com/kolinko)!).
+Following are the addresses of these contracts.

 <details>
 0xAACbadE46A99B162113C925452fDead63e1dc1F2